 For a new homebuyer, the LTV is directly reduced by down payment.
 The typical down payment requirement for conventional mortgages is 20% of the value of the house, thus making your LTV ratio 80%.
 For a refinancing, the loan portion is calculated using the amount you still owe (the outstanding principal, excluding interest).

 It is still possible to get loans with lower down payments and LTV values of 90% and above through federal programs such as FHA and VA loans, and the HARP program that focuses on refinancing.
 The HARP program was designed especially to allow underwater homeowners (with LTV's greater than 100%) to refinance to improve their terms.
+The last date to get a HARP refinance is September 30, 2017.

 Because of the way mortgages are structured, new homeowners pay very little on their principal in the early days of the loan.
 In the recent housing crisis, the collapse of prices dramatically dropped the value of their homes.
 This double whammy left some homeowners underwater (owing more in principal than the house was worth).